HomeLatest NewsTechnologyChinese tech giant Huawei to launch HarmonyOS platform in June

 Access to Google’s Android operating system was also forbidden, and Washington has pressured allies to ban or rip out Huawei gear from their telecom networks.
 Donald Trump in 2018 accused Huawei of illegal activities claiming its networking equipment installed worldwide could be used by China’s Communist Party for espionage or sabotage.

-The Android curbs have threatened to torpedo Huawei's smartphone business – once in the global top three along with Samsung and Apple — forcing it to create HarmonyOS.
-Meanwhile, analysts have warned that creating a successful new mobile operating system is exceedingly difficult in a world where Android and iOS are firmly entrenched, and next Wednesday's launch will be watched closely by the tech world.
+The Android curbs have threatened to torpedo Huawei’s smartphone – once in the global top three along with Samsung and Apple — forcing it to create HarmonyOS.
+Meanwhile, analysts have warned that creating a successful new mobile operating system is exceedingly difficult in a world where Android and iOS are firmly entrenched, and next Wednesday’s launch will be watched closely by the tech world.

 The company has meanwhile not shared any further details on the launch other than the timing.
 Further, the timing is also good because the advent of 5G networks in years to come will radically change the tech landscape, offering major new opportunities in , wired ‘smart cities, intelligent vehicles, and other tech spheres.

 Huawei in April announced that it would work with Chinese automakers to develop intelligent vehicles after earlier unveiling moves into enterprise and cloud computing.
-Following global sanctions, Huawei's mobile phone sales, along with overall revenue growth, have sagged since last year.
+Following global sanctions, Huawei’s mobile sales, along with overall revenue growth, have sagged since last year.

 The firm sold its Honor budget smartphone brand late last year as it shuffled its product mix, but has vowed to retain its flagship handset brand.